noahgibbs/ansible-codefolio/README.md

 The .vault_pass file will not be checked in by Git automatically because it's in the .gitignore.
 That's a very good thing.

-### Deploy
+### VM Creation and Provisioning

 Now that we have configured everything, lets see if everything is working locally.
 Run the following command -
 ```
 vagrant up
 ```
 Now open your browser and navigate to 192.168.50.2.
-You should see your Rails application.
+You'll probably see a bad gateway error since you still need to run ansistrano to deploy your app.

 If you don't wish to use Vagrant, clone this repo, modify the `inventories/development.ini` file to suit your needs, and then run the following command
 ```